linuxserver/docker-tt-rss/README.md

 A basic nginx configuration file can be found in /config/nginx/site-confs , edit the file to enable ssl (port 443 by default), set servername etc..
 Self-signed keys are generated the first time you run the container and can be found in /config/keys , if needed, you can replace them with your own.

-The site files are in /config/www/tt-rss , you can find config files and themes folder there.
-Email and other settings are in the config.php file.
+Some site files are available in /config/www/tt-rss :

+* config.php, to change Database, email and other settings
+* plugin.local, to inject your custom plugins
+* theme.local, to inject your custom themes

 ## Info